Guaranteed Admission Agreement between

 - Thus, students graduating with their associate’s degree concurrent with high school graduation are not eligible for admission under the terms of this agreement.
 Such students must apply to W&M as a freshman and credits will be evaluated on a course-by-course basis, if admitted.

-- They requested that advanced standing and transfer credit will be evaluated based on W&M policy in effect at the time of matriculation.
+- They requested that advanced standing and transfer credit be evaluated based on W&M policy (www.wm.edu/admission/transfer) in effect at the time of matriculation.

-- They achieved a cumulative grade point average for the transfer-oriented associate degree of 3.6 (on a 4.0 scale)or higher at a VCCS institution.
-If courses are repeated, the original and repeated course grades will be included in the calculation of grade point average.
+- They achieved a curricular grade point average for the transfer-oriented associate degree of not less than 3.6 (on a 4.0 scale) at a VCCS institution.
+If courses are repeated, the original and repeated course grades will be included in the calculation of curricular grade point average.
 The GPA at the time of graduation is considered for eligibility.

 - They earned a grade of “A” in ENG 210, Advanced Composition, or, if not offered, another 200-level English course approved by W&M.

-- They earned a grade of “B” or better in VCCS equivalent courses that satisfy the following General Education Requirements at W&M:
+- They earned a grade of “B” or better in VCCS equivalent courses that satisfy College Curriculum (COLL) Domain and Proficiency Requirements at W&M:

-VCCS equivalent courses satisfying these requirements are listed on the “Course Equivalency” document on W&M’s Admission website (www.wm.edu/admission/transfer).
-Students are bound by the general education requirements in place at the time they submitted the Letter of Intent.
+VCCS equivalent courses satisfying these requirements are listed on the “Course Equivalents” document on W&M’s Admission website (www.wm.edu/admission/transfer) in the column title “COLL” for the College Curriculum.
+Students are bound by the requirements in place at the time they submitted the Letter of Intent.
 Additional W&M general education requirements are specified in Section IV of this agreement.

 - They matriculated at W&M in the semester designated in their Letter of Intent.
 Students may request deferred matriculation for a period of up to one year following receipt of the associate degree but will be subject to the limits of the university’s capacity to register new transfer students in their desired term of enrollment.

 - The application fee for admission will be waived.